Malachite

 Infrared Spectrum

-1. IR Spectrum of malachite in the ATR-FT-IR spectra of different pure inorganic pigments, University of Tartu, Estonia
+1. IR Spectrum of malachite in the ATR-FT-IR spectra of different pure inorganic pigments, University of Tartu, Estonia.

 IR-spectrum_malachite_linseed_oil